-Research
+Forest Research

-The Stone Valley Forest and the large database associated with it support the School of Forest Resources' continually evolving research program, which is widely acknowledged as one of the nation's best.
-The Forest also provides opportunities for researchers from other parts of Penn State, other universities and colleges, federal and state agencies, and private organizations.
-It has been the site of both short- and long-term studies for the past 50 years.
+The Stone Valley Forest and the large database associated with it support the continually evolving research program in the School of Forest Resources, which is widely acknowledged as one of the nation's best.
+The forest also provides opportunities for researchers from other parts of Penn State, other universities and colleges, federal and state agencies, and private organizations.
+It has been the site of both short- and long-term studies for more than the past fifty years.
 General areas of research include forest management, silviculture, forest ecology, forest fertilization, herbicides, forest genetics, wildlife management, forest hydrology, watershed management, gypsy moth control, forest pathogens, and harvesting.
-Some recent research projects have focused on American chestnut genetics, fire's effect on forest species composition, the use of brush piles to increase mammal populations, salamander populations, predation of acorns by small mammals, structures of root systems of various tree species, study of pine bark beetle populations, and watersheds.
+Some recent research projects have focused on wetlands' response to climate and land-use change, the use of new herbicides and application methods to control unwanted vegetation, the regeneration of northeastern tree species under variable temperature and precipitation regimes, analysis of the yields and costs of producing biomass (wood chips) from various harvesting regimes and the environmental impacts, the role of small rodents in the spread and transmission of Lyme disease, and intensive watershed-soil-vegetation interactions.